The Best Skylight Services

 Don’t see your area?
 We constantly expand our service area to better serve homeowners in Middle Tennessee.

-Why does my skylight only leak during heavy Nashville “sideways” rain?
+Why does my skylight only leak during sideways rain?

-This is rarely a glass failure; it is almost always a counter-flashing or apron-flashing issue.
-In Middle Tennessee, high-wind events push water up and under the shingles surrounding the skylight.
-If the unit wasn’t wrapped in a high-temperature Ice and Water Shield at least $8$ inches up the curb, the wind-driven rain bypasses the shingles and enters the light shaft.
-We specialize in “Surgical Flashing Upgrades” that seal the unit against $110$ mph gusts.
+This is almost always a counter-flashing or apron-flashing failure rather than a glass problem.
+High-wind events in Middle Tennessee push water up and under shingles surrounding the skylight.
+Without high-temperature ice and water shield extending at least 8 inches up the curb, wind-driven rain bypasses the shingle layer and enters the shaft.
+Surface sealant around the frame doesn’t address this — a surgical flashing upgrade does.

 TN #12890 | ★★★★★ | BBB Accredited A− | NRCA Member | Nashville Chamber